Mixing times for exclusion processes on hypergraphs: The chameleon process

 and for $A\subseteq[d']$ let $H_A = \bigcup_{i\in A}H_i$. \begin{lemma} For any $d\ge3$, $\sigma\in\cC_d$ and set $A\subseteq[d']$: \begin{enumerate} \item $\rhofn_A(\sigma)\in\cC_d$; \item $\rhofn_A(\rhofn_A(\sigma)) = \sigma$; \item for all $x\in[d]$, $\rhofn_A(\sigma)(x) = \sigma(x)$ unless $x=\sigma^j(1)$ for some $j\in H_A$. \end{enumerate} \end{lemma}

-Now consider what happens when we apply the function $\rhofn$ to a uniformly chosen cycle $\sigma\in\cC_d$.
-Clearly, for any set $A$ chosen independently of $\sigma$, the resulting cycle $\rhofn_A(\sigma)$ will also be uniformly distributed on $\cC_d$.
+So far we have defined a method for producing a permutation $\rhofn_A(\sigma)$ in the event that $\sigma$ is either a product of disjoint transpositions or a cycle of length at least 3.
+Now consider what happens when we apply the function $\rhofn_A$ to a permutation chosen uniformly from either $\cC_d$ or $T_d$ (for some $d$).
+Clearly, for any set $A$ chosen independently of $\sigma$, the resulting permutation $\rhofn_A(\sigma)$ will be uniformly distributed on the same conjugacy class as $\sigma$.
 Most importantly, this remains true even when $A$ is allowed to depend upon $\sigma$, as long as a certain condition is met, as explained in the following Lemma.
 We denote by $\cP^\Omega$ the power set of a set $\Omega$.